anl-cyberscience/LQMToolset/docs/configure.md

 `actions_to_process`    | Specify the list of actions this cool can/will process.
 Valid values: `Block`, `Revoke`, `Notify`, `Watch`, `SentReport`, `OtherAction`, `All`.

 #### Device Setup & Configuration
 The LQMTool module for checkpoint devices uses the checkpoint firewall's Suspicious Activities Monitoring Protocol (samp) to block IP addresses via the command line interface and ssh from the LQMT machine.
-The following outlines the steps necessary to congiure the device for use with LQMT.
+The following outlines the steps necessary to configure the device for use with LQMT.
 The following assumes the computer that is running the LQMT software is named lqmt.domain.com, the checkpoint computer is named cp.domain.com

 - Use the web UI to create a new user with an adminRole, set the shell to /bin/bash, and ensure that command line access is granted.
 For purposes of this document, the username cfm will be used.
 - Set up password-less ssh access for the cfm user just created.
 The exact steps will depend on the machine running LQMT, but the basics:
     - Create an RSA key pair if not already done.
 This can be done by running the command: `ssh-keygen -t rsa` on lqmt.domain.com and accepting all the defaults.
-For these purposes, itis best to not have a passphrase for this key pair.
+For these purposes, it is best to not have a passphrase for this key pair.
     - Copy the public key to the admin user's account on the checkpoint device.
 Depending on the open-ssl version on the LQMT computer, you could use the command: `ssh -copy-id cfm@cp.domain.com`.
 If that command isn't available, you can run the following on lqmt.domain.com as the user that will be running LQMT:  `cat ~/.ssh/id_rsa.pub | ssh user@123.45.56.78 "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys`
     - Verify password-less access by trying to ssh to the checkpoint machine:
         - `ssh cfm@cp.domain.com`